.net, C# and programming (Page 2)

 NDepend: first overview

-There are bunch of tools that helps c#-developers write code better, more performant and with a better quality.
+There are a bunch of tools that helps c#-developers write code better, more performant and with a better quality.
 NDepend is one of them.
 Here is my experience of using this tool.

 Read more...